masyl/isomaton/doc/roadmap.md

 - A story log stores all the significant game actions and actor exclamations
 - Achievements and Inventory changes are logged to the story log

-### Chicken & Egg
-- Chicken actor which lays eggs
-- Chicken Compulsion: If chicken doesnt see other chicken or egg for too long he lays an egg, if egg isnt picked up in X steps, it spawns another chicken.
-- Slime compulsion: Attack chicken (along with princess)
-- Chicken dies/disapear if hit byt slime
-- Knight Compulsion: pick up eggs (or any item) and put in inventory

-### v0.? - Health
-- Health meter for actors
-- knight looses healt when colliding with slime
-- Actor dies when he looses all his health
-- Knight eats egg from inventory to gain back health

 ### v0.? - Success or failure
 - "Knight kills slime" objective
 - "Knight finds gold" objective